tytydraco/yessleep/out/The_unfinished_crochet_rug.md

 I was scared and confused.
 Was my grief triggering delusions?
 I felt like I was going insane.
 Rugs can't grow overnight like they're some plants.
 I knew I had to distance myself from the house and the little grief project.
 I took a break, hoping that time away would bring clarity.
 Weeks turned into months, but the presence of the unfinished rug haunted my thoughts.
 What if I came back and it was completely finished?
 Oh, come on, there's no way, right?

 So after feeling overwhelmed by guilt and a desperate need to finish this project, I eventually returned to the house.
 With a heavy heart, I stepped through the front door.
 I was only thinking about how I needed to get it together or else my rug would never get finished.
 But the house felt different, and I felt extremely uneasy and unsafe.
-Nevertheless, I ignored my feelings and made my way to the room where I had left the rug.
+I ignored my feelings and made my way to the room where I had left the rug.

 To my horror, sitting in my grandfather's armchair, was my grandfather himself--or at least, a twisted version of him.
 His appearance was sickly, his features distorted and unsettling.
 And there he was, crocheting my rug with a fervor that defied all reason.
-His gnarled hands moved with an unnatural grace, manipulating the yarn as if he had never left.
+His hands moved with an unnatural grace, manipulating the yarn as if he had never left.

 A primal fear gripped me, and I stumbled backward, fleeing from the room.
 It couldn't be my grandfather.
 He was gone, I literally saw him.
 Unless that wasn't my grandfather, of course.
-At least now I know I wasn't insane.
+At least now I know I'm not insane.
 Or maybe I am.
-Am I losing my mind?
+Am I losing my mind completely?

 Needless to say, I haven't returned to the house since, nor have I tried calling my grandfather to confirm if there is actually someone still living at that house.
 Is it still irrational to fear someone might actually pick up the phone?